drodriguezSRL/spadSim/README.md

 # spadSim - Simulating binary SPAD frames from a standard video <!-- omit in toc -->

-This simulator converts ordinary RGB videos into realistic SPAD-style binary photon frames using optical flow and poissonian statistics to model photon arrival rates.
+This is a small weekend(ish) hack where I've built a simulator that converts ordinary RGB videos into realistic SPAD-style binary photon frames using optical flow and poissonian statistics to model photon arrival rates.
+There's plenty of room for improvement (see [this section](#potential-future-implementations) as a reference) but works nicely as is.
+See and test for yourself 👇

 ![Image](example.gif)